ApocPro/Cartesian-Theater/index.md

-## An experiment if Brain Control Interface as an Instrument
+## An experiment in Brain Control Interface as an Instrument

 Originally designed as a PureData patch for performance installations, this is now growing into a full Brain Control Interface.